Renew & Restore Detox Kit

 It’s said that each of us comes into this life with a set of unique talents and special gifts, and that a desire to be an integral part of the collective is inherent in us all.
-History books, childhood tales, and modern-day films alike point to the universal conversation and the age-old question: “Why are we here?”
-Aside from breath, contemplation, and connection, what is our purpose?
+History books, childhood tales, and modern-day films point to the universal conversation and the age-old question: “Why are we here?”
+What is our purpose?
 What uniqueness do we hold within ourselves and what, precisely, are we meant to do with it?
 Does any of it matter?
 Do we even matter?

 The truth is, you have a path and a specific purpose for being here.
 In the same way, you have a quest—something you are seeking—and innate strengths or abilities that are your own.
 As you journey through life, you may find yourself drawn to certain activities and things you feel called to do along the way.
 You begin to resonate with a specialty or calling, and therein lies the keys to identifying your gifts.

-- What are you passionate about as an adult?
+2. What are you passionate about as an adult?
 What lights you up and gets you totally motivated?
-What kinds of things do you enjoy geeking out on?
-When you lose track of time, what are you doing?
+What kinds of things do you enjoy doing so much that you lose track of time?

-- What is important to you about life?
-When you think about the different areas of life (e.g., health, career, family, relationship, personal development, spirituality/religion, fun), make a list of all the things that are important to you in each of these categories.
+3. What is important to you about life?
+When you think about the different areas of life (like health, career, family, relationship, personal development, spirituality/religion, recreation), make a list of all the things that are important to you in each of these categories.
 This will give you a list of your values broken down by area.
 Combined, they represent your life values—what is important to you about life in general.
-Knowing your values helps direct you toward things that are important to you at the unconscious level and can lead you to finding your passion and purpose.
+Knowing your values helps direct you towards your passion and purpose.

-Once you’ve identified your special talents, it’s time to put them to work by exploring ways of building your life around them.
-You can do this by discovering what it is you’re good at and getting creative with how you can use those talents to serve yourself and others.
+Once you’ve identified your passions, values, and talents, it’s time to put them to work by exploring ways of building your life around them.
+You can do this by discovering what you’re good at and getting creative with how you can use those talents to serve yourself and others.
 But what does that actually mean?
 How can you tap the energy of your greatness and use it to make a positive impact on both the planet and humanity alike?

-At the end of the day, who you are, what you do, and how you show up in the world is special and unique.
+At the end of the day, who you are, what you do, and how you show up in the world is sacred and unique.
 Everything you share—whether it’s your bright smile, your compassionate heart, your sharp intellect, or your quality of presence—has a ripple effect on everyone around you and beyond.
-You see, it turns out you do matter.
-You matter in more ways and on more days than you could ever possibly imagine.
+You matter in more ways and on more days than you might realize.
 Whoever you are and whatever you do, the world needs you.
 When you think big, show up bold and share your uniqueness, you become a role model for all of us.